Thursday, February 26, 2015

 Though 22 years ago, I still remember the ending of that book where Mr. McDowell talked about how he was quite the popular guy on his college campus, but that on the inside he was suffering, struggling to make it to each weekend.
 After he turned to Jesus, his life was radically changed.
 The ending of the book went from ancient history to the history of one human being right there in the 20th century, one human being who is totally loved by God, and who was blessed by receiving Jesus.

 Jesus Christ died on a cross for the forgiveness of sins of anyone.
-Jesus was the substitute for the consequences of sins, which is spiritual death in hell.
+Jesus was the substitute for the consequences of sins, which is spiritual death.
 If you believe in Jesus, you will have eternal life in heaven with the Lord God Almighty, who loves you with all of His heart.

 Hunter Irvine